ydb-platform/ydb/ydb/docs/en/core/concepts/cdc.md

 * If a record contains the `erase` field (indicating that the record matches the erase operation), this is always an empty JSON object (`{}`).

 {% endnote %}

+## Record retention period {#retention-period}

+By default, records are stored in the changefeed for 24 hours from the time they are sent.
+Depending on usage scenarios, the retention period can be reduced or increased up to 30 days.

+{% note warning %}

+Records whose retention time has expired are deleted, regardless of whether they were processed (read) or not.

+{% endnote %}

+Deleting records before they are processed by the client will cause [offset](topic.md#offset) skips, which means that the offsets of the last record read from the partition and the earliest available record will differ by more than one.

 ## Creating and deleting a changefeed {#ddl}